Sam | Edited by Johanna

 Annoyingly, the Government has not published a list of what is considered a change of circumstance - although it's likely to be anything that affects your eligibility for universal credit.
 Entitledto has published a list of what could count as a change of circumstance.

-Existing benefits and tax credits claimants who do not have a change of circumstance will then start to be moved over to universal credit at some point between July 2019 and March 2022.
+Unless the Government decides to delay it, existing benefits and tax credits claimants who do not have a change of circumstance will then start to be moved over to universal credit at some point between July 2019 and March 2022.

 Tax-free childcare is a new Government-backed scheme which helps parents with the costs of childcare.
 Unfortunately, parents can only receive childcare help from this scheme OR from tax credits and universal credit.